Offering Customer Financing: What It Is and How It Works

 • Competitive Advantage

-In a competitive market, clients are presented with several options.
+In a competitive market, consumers are presented with several options.
 So why would a potential customer bring their business to you rather than the competition?
-The easy answer is financing.
+The easy answer is consumer financing.

-More than ever, consumers are searching for businesses that offer customer financing options that is a surefire way to attract a larger client base.
+More than ever, consumers are searching for businesses that meet their needs, especially their financial needs.
+Therefore, offering consumer financing options when your competitors don’t can be a surefire way to attract a larger client base.

 • Better Customer Satisfaction and Retention